idozii/CANCER-REGRESSION/README.md

 Based on the plots, we can see that the target death rate is normally distributed and has a strong correlation with other features.

 ## PREDICTING

+This part will predict the target death rate based on the features.

+### Linear Regression

+### Random Forest Regression

+### Evaluation (PREDICTING_PART)

+The Random Forest Regression model has a better performance than the Linear Regression model.